redbubble/conditional_capistrano/README.md

 ## Usage

-Simply require the capistrano module in your config/deploy.rb file:
+Simply require the capistrano module in your `config/deploy.rb` file:

     require 'conditional_capistrano/capistrano'

-Then add some options to the tasks you want to only execute when the specified path's have changed since the last deploy:
+Then add some options to the task scheduling:

     after "key_vault:symlink", "key_vault:check", when_changed: "config/key_vault.yml"
     after "deploy:symlink_configs", "assets:compile", when_changed: %w[app/assets Gemfile Gemfile.lock config/application.rb]

-You can either mention single files or whole folders, which will check for any changes within.
+You can either mention single files or whole folders, which will be checked for any changes within.

 ## Contributing